carbon-language/carbon-lang/clang/docs/InternalsManual.rst

-In practice, the ``SourceLocation`` works together with the ``SourceManager`` class to encode two pieces of information about a location: its spelling location and its instantiation location.
+In practice, the ``SourceLocation`` works together with the ``SourceManager`` class to encode two pieces of information about a location: its spelling location and its expansion location.
 For most tokens, these will be the same.
-However, for a macro expansion (or tokens that came from a ``_Pragma`` directive) these will describe the location of the characters corresponding to the token and the location where the token was used (i.e., the macro instantiation point or the location of the ``_Pragma`` itself).
+However, for a macro expansion (or tokens that came from a ``_Pragma`` directive) these will describe the location of the characters corresponding to the token and the location where the token was used (i.e., the macro expansion point or the location of the ``_Pragma`` itself).

 The Clang front-end inherently depends on the location of a token being tracked correctly.
 If it is ever incorrect, the front-end may get confused and die.